puppetlabs/puppet-docs/source/puppet/3.5/reference/lang_namespaces.markdown

 Relative Name Lookup and Incorrect Name Resolution
 -----

-In Puppet 3, class name resolution is **partially broken** --- if the final namespace segment of a class in one module matches the name of another module, Puppet will sometimes load the wrong class.
+In this version of Puppet, class name resolution is **partially broken** --- if the final namespace segment of a class in one module matches the name of another module, Puppet will sometimes load the wrong class.

 {% highlight ruby %}
     class bar {